-Applicants not meeting the above requirements are encouraged to visit with the Technologies and Services Dean's Office at 701-671-2244 or the Construction and Design Technology department chair at 701-671-2116 for strategies to meet the admission requirements.
+Applicants not meeting the above requirements are encouraged to visit with the academic counselor at 701-671-2257 or the Construction and Design Technology department chair at 701-671-2116 for strategies to meet the admission requirements.

-Program Admission Requirements are subject to revision.
+\Program Admission Requirements are subject to revision.
 Please check the department or program website under Program Admission Requirements for current information.